 - Choose the category you want to customize.

-- If needed, check or uncheck the draw category check box—for example, Draw edges—to turn on or off the visibility of the source category.
+- If needed, check the draw category check box—for example, Draw edges—to turn on the visibility of the source category.

 - To change the symbology, click the symbol under the Current symbol section.

 The Symbology pane now has options to customize the symbol.

 - Make the necessary changes and click the Apply button at the bottom.